Drink Driving Offences in NSW

 Second or Subsequent Major Traffic Offence in NSW

-If convicted of a second offence within 5 years, expect increased fines, longer disqualification periods, and potential imprisonment.
+- If convicted of a second offence within 5 years, penalties increase substantially, with longer disqualification periods, higher fines and potential imprisonment.

 Drink Driving Penalties – Summary